Taiwan was a Covid success story. Now it's fighting its biggest outbreak - KESQ

 The island’s current Covid-19 outbreak is relatively small compared to those in other parts of the world, but is an unfamiliar situation for Taiwan, which has until now managed to avoid a serious spike in cases.

-Taiwan has reported 1,682 confirmed cases and 12 deaths since the start of the pandemic, according to Taiwan’s Centers for Disease Control.
-Of those, 1,079 were imported.
+Taiwan has reported 2,017 confirmed cases and 12 deaths since the start of the pandemic, according to Taiwan’s Centers for Disease Control.

 That’s won the island praise for its handling of the virus, with Bloomberg placing Taiwan fifth on its Covid Resilience Ranking, which takes into account fatalities, cases and vaccination rate.
 Australia’s Lowy Institute ranks Taiwan’s pandemic response in third place, behind Bhutan and New Zealand.

-Note: Correction: A previous version of this story misstated the number of daily new coronavirus cases reported in Taiwan on Monday.
-It is 335.